eoinkelly/notes/databases/dynamodb/index.md

 * Dynamo can scale
     * Amazon and AWS use DynamoDB for all their Tier1 (lose money if it goes down) services
 * But you can design a DynamoDB that does not scale!

-Constraint: Unlike SQL DB, you must know you access patterns **before** you model with DynamoDB You can evolve your data model over time
+* Constraint: Unlike SQL DB, you must know you access patterns **before** you model with DynamoDB
-    I wonder how easy that is compared to SQL?
+* Dynamo does not **enforce** a schema but you do need one

-Dynamo does not **enforce** a schema but you do need one Dynamo won't enforce it so you need to do that in your application
+* Dynamo won't enforce it so you need to do that in your application

 DynamoDB is